 Medical Editor: John P. Cunha, DO, FACOEP

-Clobex (clobetasol propionate) Lotion is used to treat the inflammation and itching caused by a number of skin conditions such as allergic reactions, eczema, and psoriasis.
-It is a topical (for the skin) steroid.
-This medication is available in generic form.
-Common side effects include mild skin rash, itching, burning, or redness, dry or cracking skin, thinning or softening of the skin, skin rash or irritation around the mouth, swollen hair follicles, spider veins, changes in color of treated skin, blisters, pimples, crusting of treated skin, or stretch marks.
+Clobex (clobetasol propionate) Lotion is a topical (for the skin) steroid used to treat the inflammation and itching caused by a number of skin conditions such as allergic reactions, eczema, and psoriasis.
+Clobex Lotion is available in generic form.
+Common side effects of Clobex Lotion include:

 The recommended dose is to apply Clobex Lotion 0.05% to the affected skin areas twice daily and rub in gently and completely.
 It is not likely other drugs you take orally or inject will have an effect on topically applied Clobex.
 But many drugs can interact with each other.
 Tell your doctor all medications and supplements you use.
 During pregnancy, Clobex should be used only if prescribed.
 It may be harmful to a fetus.
 It is unknown if this medication passes into breast milk or if it could harm a nursing baby.
 Consult your doctor before breastfeeding.

 Our Clobex (clobetasol propionate) Lotion Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.